jackdonofrio/Probability-Simulation/README.md

 # Probability Simulation
-This little project flips some coins and rolls some dice and analyzes the results.
+This little project flips some coins, rolls some dice, and draws some cards and analyzes the results afterwards.